 The inability to swap between sub-weapons on the fly.
 Trying to do a No Damage Run after hitting a checkpoint with the wrong weapon equipped means spending precious seconds standing still to swap the weapon out, potentially ruining your chances before you can even start.
 This was fixed in a later patch; you can now change weapons while running, but not in the middle of Combos.

 Apparently this is mostly due to the memory-intensive procedural cutting engine: there simply isn't enough RAM available on either console to run it with all 3 secondary weapons being usable at the same time.
-This might mean that it'll be fixed in the upcoming PC release, though.

 The use of an auto save (instead of the manual save found in the Metal Gear Solid games).
 Getting hit right before a checkpoint during a perfect run or missing a collectible often means having to restart the entire level to get back to it.